-(1) Each Contracting Party shall have the right to revoke an operating authorisation or to suspend the exercise of the rights granted under this Agreement to a designated airline of the other Contracting Party, or to impose such conditions as it may deem necessary on the exercise of such rights:
+- (1) Each Contracting Party shall have the right to revoke an operating authorisation or to suspend the exercise of the rights specified in Article 3(2) of this Agreement by an airline designated by the other Contracting Party, or to impose such conditions as it may deem necessary on the exercise of those rights: - (a) in any case where it is not satisfied that substantial ownership and effective control of that airline are vested in the Contracting Party designating the airline or in nationals of such Contracting Party; or

-- (a) in the event of failure by such airline to comply with the laws and regulations normally and reasonably applied by the Contracting Party granting those rights; - (b) in the event that it is not satisfied that substantial ownership and effective control of the airline are vested in the Contracting Party designating the airline or in its nationals; and - (c) in case the airline otherwise fails to operate in accordance with the conditions prescribed under this Agreement.

-(2) Unless immediate action is essential to prevent further infringement of the laws and regulations referred to above, the rights enumerated in paragraph (1) of this Article shall be exercised only after consultation with the other Contracting Party.
+- (b) in the case of failure by that airline to comply with the laws or regulations normally and reasonably applied by the Contracting Party granting those rights; or - (c) if the airline otherwise fails to operate in accordance with the conditions prescribed under this Agreement. - (2) Unless immediate revocation, suspension or imposition of the conditions mentioned in paragraph (1) of this Article is essential to prevent further infringements of laws or regulations, such right shall be exercised only after consultation with the other Contracting Party.